AndreasWunsch/Groundwater-Level-Forecasting-with-ANNs-A-Comparison-of-LSTM-CNN-and-NARX/README.md

 XXXX - will be added once published

 This repository enables you to reproduce the results and apply the groundwater level forecasting mehtodology of:
-*Wunsch, A., Liesch, T., Broda, S., Groundwater Level Forecasting with Artificial Neural Networks: A Comparison of LSTM, CNN and NARX (submitted)*
+*Wunsch, A., Liesch, T., Broda, S., Groundwater Level Forecasting with Artificial Neural Networks: A Comparison of LSTM, CNN and NARX (accepted to HESS)*

 Contact: [andreas.wunsch@kit.edu](andreas.wunsch@kit.edu)